tahaarshad/CCNA-Prep/Network-Automation.md

 ## COnfiguration Management Tools
+Configuration drift is when individual changes made over time cause a device’s configuration to deviate from the standard/correct configurations as defined by the company.
+Configuration provisioning refers to how configuration changes are applied to devices.

 Simple Network Management Protocol (SNMP) was developed to allow administrators to manage nodes such as servers, workstations, routers, switches, and security appliances, on an IP network.
 Using a network management station (NMS), shown in the following figure, SNMP enables network administrators to monitor and manage network performance, find and solve network problems, and perform queries for statistics.
 SNMP works reasonably well for device monitoring.
 However, it is not typically used for configuration due to security concerns and difficulty in implementation.
 Although SNMP is widely available, it cannot serve as an automation tool for today’s networks.

 You can also use APIs to automate the deployment and management of network resources.
 Instead of the network administrator manually configuring ports, access lists, quality of service (QoS), and load balancing policies, they can use tools to automate configurations.
 These tools hook into network APIs to automate routine network provisioning tasks, enabling the administrator to select and deploy the network services they need.
 This can significantly reduce many repetitive and mundane tasks to free up time for network administrators to work on more important things.